Can You Drive On A Flat Tire – Reasons And Solutions?

 - A bracing material (optional)

-Can you drive on a flat tire or shall we teach you how to change a tire?
+Can you drive on a flat tire, or shall we teach you how to change a tire?

 After taking out all the tools you need to change the flat tire, follow these steps to remove it.

-- Put up the parking signals or hazard lights
+- Put up the parking signals or hazard lights.

-- Now bring out the lug wrench and start removing all the nuts.
+Remove the hubcaps, as they are commonly called, or those center plates that are always found on all car tires. - Now, bring out the lug wrench and start removing all the nuts.
 Rotate them counterclockwise to loosen them enough.
-Note that you might be required to strain yourself a little as those lug nuts are tightened extremely well.
-So, exercise those muscles a little and then pull or push whichever suits you to pry loose the lug nuts.
+You might be required to strain yourself a little as those lug nuts are tightened exceptionally well.
+So, exercise those muscles a little, then pull or push whichever suits you to pry loose the lug nuts.

-- Once you place the spare tire in position, you can put back all the lug nuts first.
+- Once you place the spare tire in position, you can return all the lug nuts first.
 Turn each lug nut clockwise to tighten them into their slots.
 Ensure you use maximum force to pull and fix them.
 We do not want to find them coming to loose and being the cause of accidents.

-- If the spare car has a hub cap, then deposit the flat tire and assortment of tools back into the boot.
-If there is no hub cap on the spare tire, try covering the lug nuts with the hub nut you removed off the flat tire.
+- If the spare car has a hub cap, deposit the flat tire and assortment of tools back into the boot.
+If there is no hub cap on the spare tire, try covering the lug nuts with the hub nut you removed from the flat tire.
 See if it fits perfectly.
 We don’t want them falling off as we drive away.

 Are there any emergency tire repair activities you can do?

 Reach for the phone and find out if there is an emergency tire repair shop or service nearby.
-Entrust them to either service your flat tire or tag you to the nearest repair shop.
-But be warned that you might have to wait a bit as they might take their own sweet time.
+Entrust them to service your flat tire or tag you to the nearest repair shop.
+But be warned that you might have to wait a bit as they might take their sweet time.

 Finally, can you drive on a flat tire?